Neotys-Labs/Script-Converter/README.md

 The Script Converter is a tool that converts LoadRunner Scripts into a NeoLoad project.

-It can be used as an independ command line tool or as an embedded feature in NeoLoad.

-## Using NeoLoad embedded converter

-Use 'tools/Script Converter...' menu or use the command line as described in the [documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#31348.htm).

-The embedded Script Converter can be patched by replacing the Jar file: &lt;install-dir>\converters\converters-launcher-{version}.jar

 ## Installation as an Independent command line tool

 ### Download